The physical conditions that impact your happiness

 Becoming healthy and over worried may not be so healthy

-We may be concern about diseases we will never have, follow too many rules that eventually our lifestyle become too complicated, or hear too much contradictory information that eventually we don't trust anything we read.
+We may be concerned about diseases we will never have, follow too many rules that eventually make our lifestyle become too complicated, or hear too much contradictory information that eventually we don't trust anything we read.

 How do we know when this happens?

-If we are becoming too worried or dependent on something is a sign to question ourselves.
+If we become too worried or dependent on something is a sign of questioning ourselves.

 Our relationship with the outside

-In these modern times that we are aware of the environmental challenges, we have realised that besides the world we carry inside, we also depend on the one outside.
+In these modern times, we are aware of the environmental challenges, and we have realized that besides the world we carry inside, we also depend on the one outside.

 And our choices impact both.

-We have been trying to find new ways to base our happiness and well-being that are more in harmony with the rest of life.
+We have been trying to find new ways to base our happiness and well-being more in harmony with the rest of life.

 And that applies to the evolution of modern diets and lifestyles!

-We have learned that my happiness and well-being is also connected to yours and to everything else.
-Now i know, if i want to be well, i must care about myself, but i may also need to care about my impact on the outside.
+We have learned that my happiness and well-being are also connected to yours and everything else.
+Now I know if I want to be well, I must care about myself, but I may also need to care about my impact on the outside.

 Start being happy yourself